SEKOIA-IO/documentation/_shared_content/operations_center/detection/generated/suggested_rules_9281438c-f7c3-4001-9bcc-45fd108ba1be_do_not_edit_manually.md

     Detects a suspicious Windows command-line process making a DNS query via known abuse text paste web services.
 This is based on Microsoft Windows Sysmon events (Event ID 22).

     - **Effort:** advanced

-??? abstract "Suspicious Windows Defender Exclusion Command"

-    Detects PowerShell commands aiming to exclude path, process, IP address, or extension from scheduled and real-time scanning.
-These commands can be used by attackers or malware to avoid being detected by Windows Defender.
-Depending on the environment and the installed software, this detection rule could raise false positives.
-We recommend customizing this rule by filtering legitimate processes that use Windows Defender exclusion command in your environment.

-    - **Effort:** master

 ??? abstract "Suspicious Windows Installer Execution"